uvcat7/ae-patch/README.md

 # ae-patch
 Basic graphics modding framework for Tetris The Grandmaster 4: Absolute Eye.

-The framework is still work-in-progress, but any graphic can be changed.
-(You will have to use a hex editor for some files at the moment.
+The framework is still work-in-progress, but any graphic can be changed, as long as the resolution and format of the changed graphics are the same.

 # Requirements
 Python 3 is required.
 The `pylzss` package is needed:

 `python3 -m pip install pylzss`

+Optionally, the `Wand` library and [ImageMagick](https://imagemagick.org/script/download.php#windows) binaries are needed if you want the .dds files to be converted to .png when extracting game files:
+`python3 -m pip install Wand`

 TGM4 is a Windows-only game, so these scripts assume you are using Windows.